The 6th Day: Production

-Filming
+Joe Dante was initially attached to direct the film, before Arnold Schwarzenegger signed on to star.

 The 6th Day was filmed in Vancouver, British Columbia, Canada and Toronto, Ontario, Canada.

 Release

 Theatrical

 The 6th Day premiered at the Tokyo International Film Festival.
 It was released theatrically on November 17, 2000.

 Home media

 The 6th Day was released on VHS and DVD in the United States and Canada on March 27, 2001.
 The movie was released on video on the following dates:

 A Blu-ray version was released in the United States and Canada on April 8, 2008.
 It includes two featurettes but lacks the commentary from the DVD release.